-There are no global warming emissions associated with generating electricity from wind energy.
+Operational wind energy projects generate zero-carbon power.
 Thus, this project contributes to minimizing greenhouse gases emissions, particularly CO2, that would have been generated if the same amount of energy had been generated from conventional fossil fuel fired power plants.